clementohNZ/datastructures-and-algorithms/RECURSION.md

 ## Pros and Cons

 ### Benefits
+- Less code
   - Easy to read "once you get it".
 Understanding stacks, recursive, and base cases is makes it much easier.
   - Makes tree traversal look more elegant.
-- Less code.

 ### Downfalls
 - Can be initially quite hard to follow.